How to turn business challenges into Opportunities

 Real-Life Example: How One Business Turned Crisis Into Growth

 In the early months of 2020, a small fitness center was shut down due to lockdown limitations.
 Instead of putting it off, the founders swiftly switched to online classes by using video conferencing tools.
-Within a short time, they’d built an international audience that was far away from their regional customer base.
+Within a short time, they’d built an international audience that was far from their regional customer base.

 What appeared to be an unjust death sentence for their company turned into a huge growth opportunity that they probably would not have pursued had it not been for being under pressure from outside.